nicokist/dnanexus_working_environment/README.md

 `dx run my_cwic --ssh -i "image=nicokist/dnanexus_working_environment" --instance-type azure:mem1_ssd1_x8`

 You'll find your project directory mounted as a filesystem on /project/.
 Note that there are some large conceptual differences between dnanexus storage blobs (more similar to Amazon S3 and google cloud storage) and filesystems, which are resolved by [dxfuse](https://github.com/dnanexus/dxfuse).
-Avoid having multiple files with the same name stored in DNANexus, which annoyingly it allows.
+The biggest thing you can do to limit these annoyances is to avoid having multiple files with the same name stored in DNANexus.

 If a file does not show up immediately on either the filesystem or platform.dnanexus.com, you may want to run `dxfuse-sync`.